blackNoir2/blackNoir2/README.md

 ### Project 3: Fullstack Movie Website with Authentication

-- **Description:** Developed a full-stack movie website using HTML, CSS, JavaScript, and Express.js.
-The website includes features such as user authentication, user registration, admin login, and a dashboard for managing movie listings.
+- **Description:** Developed a full-stack movie website using HTML, CSS, JavaScript, and Express.js including features such as user authentication, registration, admin login,dashboard, etc
 - **Highlights:**
   - Implemented secure authentication mechanisms to protect user data.
   - Designed an intuitive user interface for browsing and searching movie listings.